petrovicluka/MotuNovu/README.md

 ### Frontend Setup

-1. Navigate to the 'frontend' directory:
+1. Navigate to the 'user-managment-app' directory:
    ```bash
    cd user-managment-app
    ```